"The wound is the place where the Light enters you."

 Recognizing the Wounded Child

-In Healing Work: Taking on clients' emotions.
+In Healing Work: Takes on clients' emotions.
 Depleted after sessions.
 Loses clarity about whose feelings are whose.

-In Relationships: Absorbing partner's moods.
+In Relationships: Absorbs partner's moods.
 Cannot maintain separate identity.
 Can't say no.

 In Self-Talk: "I can't help it."
 "I feel everything."
 "Their pain is my pain."
 "I can't turn it off."